Exira Fire and Rescue to put in campground

-EXIRA — The Exira City Council approved the Exira Fire and Rescue putting in a campground to the west of the fire station during a special meeting last week.
+EXIRA — A campground is coming to Exira.
+The Exira City Council approved the Exira Fire and Rescue putting in a campground to the west of the fire station during a special meeting last week.

 Mayor Mike Huegerich said the idea had been around for awhile.